-4. The System ensuring that Directors perform their duties efficiently
+4. The System to ensure that Directors and Executive Officers perform their duties efficiently

-- (i) The necessary organizations shall be formed to ensure that Directors perform their duties efficiently, and the respective responsibilities of these organizations shall be stipulated.
-Responsibility for operations shall be divided among Directors in accordance with Board of Directors' resolutions, and Directors shall perform their duties in keeping with these divisions of responsibility.
+- (i) The necessary organizations shall be formed to ensure that Directors and Executive Officers perform their duties efficiently, and the respective responsibilities of these organizations shall be stipulated.
+Responsibility for operations shall be divided among Executive Directors and Executive Officers in accordance with Board of Directors’ resolutions, and Executive Directors and Executive Officers shall perform their duties in keeping with these divisions of responsibility.

-- (b) A company shall be established as a strategic business unit.
+- (ii) A company shall be established as a strategic business unit.
 Each company shall perform operations in accordance with the Responsibility and Authority Regulations and report on the same.

 - (iii) Efforts shall be made to ensure the suitability and efficiency of decision-making by the Board of Directors with regard to the performance of operations to be submitted for consideration to the Board of Directors by having the Management Committee conduct preliminary examinations to clarify the points of issue before passing the matter on to the Board of Directors.

-5. The System ensuring the suitability of operations by the Company and the Group
+5. The System to ensure the suitability of operations by the Company and the Group

 - (i) All principles and policies for internal control shall be applied to the whole Nabtesco Group, and efforts shall be made to disseminate and standardize these throughout the Group as a whole.